projectcosmic/config_pages_mod/README.md

 CONFIGURATION
 -------------

 The module has no menu or modifiable settings.
 There is no configuration.
-When enabled, the module will prevent the links from appearing.
-To get the links back, disable the module and clear caches.

 [Config Pages]: https://www.drupal.org/project/config_pages